Raffaelbdl/Raffaelbdl/README.md

-# Welcome to my GitHub profile !
+# Welcome to my GitHub profile ! 🥳

+## About me 😎

+I am Raffael !
+I love working on new projects, either dev oriented or research oriented.
+I am fond of Artificial Intelligence, and in particular Reinforcement Learning ! 🤖

+You can reach me on [Linkedin](https://www.linkedin.com/in/raffaelbdl/).

 <!--
 **Raffaelbdl/Raffaelbdl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.